-TEMPORARILY CLOSED THROUGH JANUARY 25, 2021.
-ONLINE ORDERS STILL ACCEPTED AND PROCESSED.
+TEMPORARILY CLOSED THROUGH MARCH 8, 2021.
+ONLINE SHOPPING ORDERS STILL ACCEPTED AND PROCESSED.
 PLEASE EMAIL US WITH ANY QUESTIONS: INFO@CAMERONTRADINGPOST.COM

 We want to provide you with this important information, so you know what to expect when visiting the Cameron Trading Post.
 Our guests and our staff are all family, and we are committed to keeping our family as safe as possible during this pandemic.

 By entering the Trading Post you are accepting responsibility for yourself and others regarding risk of exposure to the covid-19 virus.

 Greeting you at the door, letting you know when it is safe to go into the restroom, reminding you to keep your nose covered or step back a few feet is our Safety Team.
 They are the one thing that perhaps sets us apart and the one thing that would perhaps change the course of this virus Nationwide.
 They are stationed throughout the complex and on the floor helping guests and staff to remember to keep our policies and why we do so.
 They are not police nor administrators, they are life-savers.
 Perhaps they have saved the life of someone you love today.

 Double Layer Mask Requirement: No gaiters, scarves, or bandanas.

 A double layer mask is required to be worn by visitors and staff while inside the premises and outside when within six feet of another person.
 This is a requirement with a face shields, helmet, or any other face covering.
 Masks are required to be worn fully over the face and nose.
 There are no exceptions or exemptions. * If you need a double layered mask, please ask a member of the safety team how to acquire one.

 Outdoor Mask Requirement: